-1. All benefits (except as herein modified, amended, or canceled) in existence on the date of the signing of this Agreement shall be continued during the term of this Agreement.

-B. Health Insurance Benefits

-1. Upon enrollment at the Human Resources Department, all active, full-time bargaining unit members shall become eligible to elect one of the following benefit programs to be effective on the first day of the next month after their date of employment: Independence Blue Cross or Keystone Health Plan East HMO.

-2. Prescription coverage shall be available to bargaining unit members participating in either Temple University health insurance plan.
-Employee co-pays will be as follows for qualified prescription drugs at participating pharmacies:

-- a.
-Generic Drugs -10% of cost
+- 1. All benefits (except as herein modified, amended, or canceled) in existence on the date of the signing of this Agreement shall be continued during the term of this Agreement. - B. Health Insurance Benefits - 1.
+Upon enrollment at the Human Resources Department, all active, full-time bargaining unit members shall become eligible to elect one of the following benefit programs to be effective on the first day of the next month after their date of employment: Independence Blue Cross or Keystone Health Plan East HMO. - 2.
+Prescription coverage shall be available to bargaining unit members participating in either Temple University health insurance plan.
+Employee co-pays will be as follows for qualified prescription drugs at participating pharmacies: - a.
+Generic Drugs 10% of cost - b.

-- b.
 Preferred Brands 20% of cost

 - c.
-Brand-Named Drugs 30% of cost

-3. In the event Temple University determines to switch its above-mentioned carriers, an equal (or greater) level of benefit must be maintained.
+Brand-Named Drugs 30% of cost - 3.
+In the event Temple University determines to switch its above-mentioned carriers, an equal (or greater) level of benefit must be maintained.
 Temple University may elect to offer different options from a single carrier or a single option from a single provider.
-Prior to making any change, Temple University shall meet and discuss with TAUP.

-4. If bargaining unit members experience a qualifying event under COBRA, and elect to exercise their COBRA rights, they shall be required to pay Temple 2% of the premium costs to cover administrative expenses.

-C. Each bargaining unit member who enrolls in Temple University administered plans and on an annual basis receives biometric screening, completes a wellness profile, sets a goal using the Personal Health Assistant and achieves the maximum number of points through the Temple Wellness Program, shall receive a discount on Health and prescription contributions of \$25 per month in the following fiscal year.

-D. Each bargaining unit employee shall pay \$50 co-pay for Urgent Care.
-Co-pay waived at Temple Urgent Care sites.

-E. Each bargaining unit employee shall pay \$100 co-pay for Emergency Room Care.
+Prior to making any change, Temple University shall meet and discuss with TAUP. - 4.
+If bargaining unit members experience a qualifying event under COBRA, and elect to exercise their COBRA rights, they shall be required to pay Temple 2% of the premium costs to cover administrative expenses. - C. Each full-time bargaining unit member who enrolls in Temple University administered plans and on an annual basis receives biometric screening, completes a wellness profile, sets a goal using the Personal Health Assistant and achieves the maximum number of points through the Temple Wellness Program, shall receive a discount on Health and prescription contributions of \$25 per month in the following fiscal year. - D. Each bargaining unit employee enrolled in the above plans shall pay \$50 co-pay for Urgent Care.
+Co-pay waived at Temple Urgent Care sites. - E. Each bargaining unit employee enrolled in the above plans shall pay \$100 co-pay for Emergency Room Care.
 Co-pay will be waived if admitted.

-F. Each bargaining unit employee shall pay \$100 per day for a hospital stay, \$300 maximum per stay.
-Co-pay waived at any Temple facility.

-G. Shared Health Costs

-1. Full-Time Faculty

-a.
-Subject to section (b) below, each full-time faculty member shall pay the employee contributions of Health Care Premiums as follows:

-i.
-The employee contribution for medical and prescription benefits shall be 23% of the premium for the Plan and coverage elected.
-Effective July 1, 2021, the employee contribution for medical and prescription benefits shall be 24% of the premium for the Plan and coverage elected.
-Effective July 1, 2022, the employee contribution for medical and prescription benefits shall be 26% of the premium for the Plan and coverage elected.

-ii.
-Full-time faculty members with annual base compensation below the "cap amount" shall pay an employee contribution for medical and prescription benefits equal to 20%.
-The "cap amount" shall be \$76,000.
-Effective July 1, 2021, full-time faculty members with annual base compensation below the "cap amount" shall pay an employee contribution for medical and prescription benefits equal to 21%.
-Effective July 1, 2022, full-time faculty members with annual base compensation below the "cap amount" shall pay an employee contribution for medical and prescription benefits equal to 21%.

-iii.
-As of 7/1/2022, employees above the cap amount shall pay a \$100 deductible for single coverage and a \$150 deductible for family coverage for services such as lab tests, x-rays, imaging and outpatient surgery.
+- F. Each bargaining unit employee enrolled in the above plans shall pay \$100 per day for a hospital stay, \$300 maximum per stay.
+Co-pay waived at any Temple facility. - G. Shared Health Costs - 1.
+Full-Time Faculty - a.
+Subject to section (ii) below, each full-time faculty member shall pay the employee contributions of Health Care Premiums as follows: - i.
+The employee contribution for medical and prescription benefits shall be 26% of the premium for the Plan and coverage elected. - ii.
+Full-time faculty members with annual base compensation below the "cap amount" shall pay an employee contribution for and prescription medical benefits equal to 23%.
+The amount" "cap shall be \$85,000. - iii.
+Employees above the cap amount shall pay a \$100 deductible for single coverage and a \$150 deductible for family coverage for services such as lab tests, x-rays, imaging and outpatient surgery.

-2. Librarians and Academic Professionals shall pay the employee contributions of Health Care Premiums as follows:

-a.
-The employee contribution for medical and prescription benefits shall be 20% for both single and family coverage for the Plan elected.

-b.
-Effective July 1, 2021, the employee contribution for medical and prescription benefits shall be 21% for both single and family coverage for the Plan elected.

-c.
-Effective July 1, 2022, the employee contribution for medical and prescription benefits shall be 23% for both single and family coverage for the Plan elected.
+- 2. Librarians and Academic Professionals shall pay the employee contributions of Health Care Premiums as follows: - a.
+The employee contribution for medical and prescription benefits shall be 23% for both single and family coverage for the Plan elected. - b.

-3. The parties shall establish a Joint Committee to explore additional methods of health care cost containment.

-a.
 The copay for physicians' office visits shall be \$20, and copays for specialists under the Keystone HMO shall be \$30.
-Co-pays shall be waived at any Temple Physician practice.

-4. If bargaining unit members elect coverage, they shall make contributions on a pre-tax basis.

-5. Adjunct Health Insurance
+Co-pays shall be waived at any Temple Physician practice. - 3.
+If bargaining unit members elect coverage, they shall make contributions on a pre-tax basis. - 4.
+Adjunct Health Insurance - a.
+Eligible adjunct faculty who enroll in an available medical plan will be eligible for premium subsidies as follows: